sysfce2/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **debug/gdscript/warnings/constant_used_as_function** = ``1``

+**Deprecated:** This warning is never produced.
+Instead, an error is generated if the expression type is known at compile time.

 When set to ``warn`` or ``error``, produces a warning or an error respectively when a constant is used as a function.

 .. rst-class:: classref-item-separator